The Birth of New Rome

 From the perspective of Euphrasius, a master builder from Syria recorded in contemporary sources: "Never have I seen such ambition in construction.
 We raise walls fifteen feet thick, faced with limestone and backed with concrete.
 The emperor demands we build not just for today but for centuries to come.
 Every morning he walks the site himself, questioning, suggesting, urging us to build higher, stronger, grander."

 The city took shape around a central avenue, the Mese, which ran from the Golden Gate to the Forum of Constantine.
-This forum, marked by a massive porphyry column topped with a statue of the emperor in the guise of Apollo, would be the heart of civic life.
+That forum, marked by a massive porphyry column topped with a statue of the emperor in the guise of Apollo, would be the heart of civic life.
 Beyond it rose the Great Palace complex and the Hippodrome, designed to seat 100,000 spectators.

 Helena, Constantine's mother, played a crucial role in establishing the city's Christian character.
-According to John, a priest who witnessed the construction: "The Augusta brings holy relics from Jerusalem – pieces of the True Cross, the nails of the Crucifixion.
+According to John, a priest who witnessed the construction: "The Augusta brings holy relics from Jerusalem, pieces of the True Cross, the nails of the Crucifixion.
 She ensures that churches rise throughout the city, each one a testament to the empire's new faith.
-Yet the emperor is wise – he does not alienate those who cling to the old gods, allowing their temples to remain."
+Yet the emperor is wise, he does not alienate those who cling to the old gods, allowing their temples to remain."

 Consequences and Legacy